Modern Age of Comic Books: Makeovers and universe reboots

 The 1990s would bring similar changes to the DC Universe, including the death of Superman and the crippling of Bruce Wayne in 1993.
 The only lasting change was Kyle Rayner replacing Hal Jordan as Green Lantern.

-In addition to individual character or franchise/family wide makeovers, Crisis on Infinite Earths ushered in a popular trend of "rebooting", "remaking" or greatly reimagining the publisher-wide universes every 5–10 years on varying scales.
-The practise of rebooting entire universes occurred frequently enough that this era has also been referred to as The Booty Age.
+In addition to individual character or franchise/family-wide makeovers, Crisis on Infinite Earths ushered in a popular trend of "rebooting", "remaking" or greatly reimagining the publisher-wide universes every 5–10 years on varying scales.
+The practice of rebooting entire universes occurred frequently enough that this era has also been referred to as The Iron Age.
 This often resulted in origins being retold, histories being rewritten, and so forth.
-These reinventions could be on as large a scale as suddenly retconning seminal story points and rewriting character histories, or simply introducing and/or killing off/writing out various important and minor elements of a universe.
-Crisis on Infinite Earths resulted in several miniseries which explicitly retconned character histories, such as Batman: Year One, Superman: Man of Steel and Wonder Woman: Gods and Mortals.
+These reinventions could be on as large a scale as suddenly retconning seminal story points and rewriting character histories, or simply introducing or killing off/writing out various important and minor elements of a universe.
+Crisis on Infinite Earths resulted in several miniseries which explicitly retconned character histories, such as Batman: Year One, The Man of Steel and Wonder Woman: Gods and Mortals.
 An example of a less ambitious scale of changes is Green Arrow: The Longbow Hunters, which did not explicitly retcon or retell Green Arrow's history, but simply changed his setting and other elements of the present, leaving the past largely intact.
-This trend of publisher wide reinventions, which often consists of a new miniseries and various spinoff storylines in established books, continued for decades, with DC's New 52 in 2011 and Marvel's Secret Wars in 2015.
+This trend of publisher-wide reinventions, which often consists of a new miniseries and various spinoff storylines in established books, continued for decades, with DC's The New 52 in 2011 and Marvel's "Secret Wars" in 2015.